I conduct research in five, interrelated areas:

 War, peace and secular ways of living

 Since September 11th the relationship between religion and violence in the Middle East has grabbed media headlines, particularly in the West.
 But academic research on global phenomena such as religious doubt, postsecularity, atheism and agnosticism is a new and growing field.
 There is new, cutting-edge research on these phenomena in the Arab Middle East and Iran, adding to existing literature on Turkey and Israel.
-Since 2008 I have been Co-Director of the Nonreligion and Secularity Research Network (NSRN), the first global, interdisciplinary network advancing social science research on religion, nonreligion and secularity (see Networks).
+Between 2008 and 2020, I was Co-Director of the Nonreligion and Secularity Research Network (NSRN), the first global, interdisciplinary network advancing social science research on religion, nonreligion and secularity (see Networks).
 I am also Co-Editor of one of the first book series and helped to establish the first academic journal in this field (see Affiliations).

-Islam and Western foreign policy
+Islam and foreign policy

 How do Western policymakers understand Islam?
 How has this evolved since September 11th?
 Conversely, what do Muslims in the Middle East and the West think about Western government attitudes towards Islam?